 - a feeling of not being in control of your life

-- life crises, eg, changed relationships, death, childbirth, can act as trigger.
+- life crises, eg, changed relationships, death, childbirth.

-Those with anorexia need to realise they have a serious problem.
-Because of the complexities of eating disorders, treatment should be started as early as possible for best outcomes, and should involve comprehensive specialist care.
-Family, whanau and friends should try to encourage the person to take personal responsibility in seeking help, and to learn to accept their strengths/weaknesses and successes/failures as being part of life.
+If you have anorexia, it's important to realise this is a serious problem.
+Because of the complexities of eating disorders, treatment should be started as early as possible for the best outcome and should involve comprehensive specialist care.

 Selective serotonin re-uptake inhibitors (SSRIs) – a class of antidepressants – have been used to maintain weight gain, treat mood and anxiety symptoms associated with anorexia and prevent relapse.
-SSRIs are generally used only after the patient has recovered their weight loss.
+SSRIs are generally used only after you have recovered your weight loss.

 - Early recognition can help prevent more serious eating disorders developing.